shamilcm/crosentgec/README.md

 ### Data preparation

-Download the required datasets and run `prepare_data.sh` prepare the datasets.
+Download the required datasets and run `prepare_data.sh` with the paths to Lang-8 and NUCLE to prepare the datasets.

 ### Training